Adversarial Robustness through Bias Variance Decomposition: A New Perspective for Federated Learning: Experiments

-For the comprehensive experiments shown in Table~\ref{tableResults:MNIST-IID-NONIID}, it is easy to verify that our proposed model outperforms all other baselines regardless of the source of the perturbed examples (i.e., locally generated like \textit{FedAvg\_Robust\_Local} or asymmetrically transmitted from the server like \textit{\model}).
-Comparing with standard robust decentralized training \textit{Decent\_Baseline}, the performance of \textit{\model} against adversarial attacks still increases $4\% - 15\%$ and $10\% - 16\%$ on IID and non-IID settings respectively, although \textit{\model} is theoretically suitable for the cases that clients have IID samples.
-In Table~\ref{tableResults:Fashion-CIFAR}, we observe a similar trend where \textit{\model} outperforms \textit{Decent\_Baseline} on FashionMNIST (with $0.3\% - 5\%$ increases) and on CIFAR-10 (with $0.2\% - 0.4\%$ increases) when defending different types of adversarial examples.
-For results that use local adversarial training, we only see comparable results.
-Our conjecture is that local adversarial training is already able to generate high-quality perturbed examples and adding more similar ones from asymmetrical communication would not have much space for improving the model robustness.
+For the comprehensive experiments in Table~\ref{tableResults:MNIST-IID-NONIID} and Table~\ref{tableResults:FashionMNIST-IID-NONIID}, it is easy to verify that our proposed model outperforms all other baselines regardless of the source of the perturbed examples (i.e., locally generated like {\tt EAT+\model} or asymmetrically transmitted from the server like {\tt \model}).
+In this case, BV-FGSM (see Eq. (\ref{BVD-FGSM})) is used to generate the adversarial examples $\hat{\mathcal{D}}_s$ during model training for robust federated learning.
+Compared to standard robust federated learning {\tt FedAvg\_AT}, the performance of {\tt \model} against adversarial attacks still increases $4\% - 13\%$ and $2\% - 9\%$ on IID and non-IID settings respectively, although {\tt \model} is theoretically suitable for the cases that clients have IID samples.
+In Table~\ref{tableResults:CIFAR}, we observe a similar trend where {\tt \model} outperforms {\tt FedAvg\_AT} on CIFAR-10 and CIFAR-100 (with $0.2\% - 10\%$ increases) when defending different types of adversarial examples.
+Compared to the strong local adversarial training baseline {\tt EAT}, we also observe a maximum $13\%$ accuracy increase when applying its bias-variance oriented baseline {\tt EAT+\model}.
+Overall, the takeaway is that without local adversarial training, using a bias-variance based robust learning framework could outperform other baselines for defending FGSM and PGD attacks.
+When local adversarial training is allowed (e.g., the client device has powerful computation ability), using bias-variance robust learning with local adversarial training will mostly have the best robustness.